-A profile 5.0 player requires HDMI 1.4, and supports the playback of 3D video along the accompanying 3D menus and subtitles.
+A profile 5.0 player requires HDMI 1.4 and supports the playback of 3D video along with the accompanying 3D menus and subtitles.

 For many people, the extra features provided by the new Blu-ray Profile enhancements won’t make that much difference.

-Even the most basic Profile 1.0 player will play the movie with the high resolution audio and video formats, and that is enough for most people.
+Even the most basic Profile 1.0 player will play the movie with the high-resolution audio and video formats, which is enough for most people.

-Most relatively new Blu-ray players will now be Profile 2.0 or 5.0, but older and second-hand models may be the earlier profiles so be aware of this before you buy.
+Most relatively new Blu-ray players will now be Profile 2.0 or 5.0, but older and second-hand models may be the earlier profiles, so be aware of this before buying.